 Both of these passes give you access to the ADE online database so you can arrange meetings and are able to contact other people attending.

-.
-The ADE Pack combines the ADE Pass with a hotel package.
+- The ADE Pack combines the ADE Pass with a hotel package.
 This avoids you needing to look for accommodation as you book both your ticket and hotel in one go!
-There’s several options to cater to different budgets and different arrival/departure dates.
+There are several options to cater to different budgets and different arrival/departure dates.

 Find information and conditions for ticket purchases HERE.

-Each year thousands of people come to ADE from overseas, if you’re one of them then you’ll want to take a look at my Guide to Arriving in Amsterdam.
-Here you’ll find information on how to reach Amsterdam by plane, train, coach, car and ferry.
+Each year thousands of people come to ADE from overseas, if you’re one of them then you’ll want to take a look at my Guide to Travelling to Amsterdam.
+There you’ll find information on how to reach Amsterdam by plane, train, coach, car and ferry.

 ADE is spread all over Amsterdam and uses most of the city’s venues and nightlife spots.
 Because there aren’t enough words in the English language to get me through all 140+ venues, here is a guide to getting around Amsterdam.
 Focusing on what public transport is available to you and how to use it.
 I’ve also included some insight into how Amsterdam as a city functions and things you need to know about the city.